 Alternatively, if you need to switch suppliers then you should contact your current provider and ask them to cancel your water bill.
 They’ll need to know the address of the house they’re shutting the service down at, as well as the exact date that your water bill should be closed.

 To set up a new water bill, you should visit the website of your new provider.
-Here, you should find information explaining how to set up your water bill in your new home.
-You’ll need to tell them the address of the house you’re planning on setting up your new water bill, as well as the exact date that you need the service to start.
-Most water providers will also require payment information at this time.
+Here, you’ll find information explaining how to set up your water bill in your new home.
+You’ll need to tell them the address of the house you’re planning on setting up your new water bill and the exact date that you need the service to start.
+Most water providers will also require payment information at this stage.

-Once you have arranged for your water bill to be set up, you should double check that your water supply has been successfully turned on in your new home and turned off in your old home.
+Once you have arranged for your water bill to be set up, you should double-check that your water supply has been successfully turned on in your new home and turned off in your old home.
 There is always the possibility of errors when transferring, cancelling or setting up your water bill so it’s always best to be sure.

 When you move into your new house, depending on your location, you will have a designated water supplier for your area.
 Water is one of the only utilities that you cannot choose the supplier for.